simonhq/snowydams/readme.md

 ## How it works

-The [Snowy Hydro](https://www.snowyhydro.com.au/our-energy/water/storages/lake-levels-calculator/) site provides this information, this just scrapes the page and makes the information available as sensors in HA.
+The [Snowy Hydro](https://www.snowyhydro.com.au/generation/live-data/lake-levels/) site provides this information, this accesses the data page and makes the information available as sensors in HA.

 As this is non time critical sensor, it only gets the information once per day at 5.17am.